Athens, Ohio vs. Athens, Greece

 Excerpt from a past edition of OhioTraveler

-The wealth of scenic splendor and abundance of places to explore is just the beginning of all that this gem has to offer.
-Flourishing arts and music scenes, fantastic festivals, a rich history and much more abound – in Athens – Ohio of course!
+The wealth of scenic splendor and abundant places to explore is just the beginning of all that this gem offers.
+Flourishing arts and music scenes, fantastic festivals, a rich history, and much more abound – in Athens – Ohio of course!

 When settlers first discovered what was to become Athens County, native Adena Indians inhabited the Appalachian foothills.
 They had built an extensive network of burial and ceremonial mounds.
-As the population of settlers grew, canals, railroads, mines and the first university in the Northwest Territory were founded.
-All since have contribute to the area’s rich history.
+As the population of settlers grew, canals, railroads, mines, and the first university in the Northwest Territory were founded.
+All since have contributed to the area’s rich history.

 Athens, Ohio area is a destination for a broad range of interests.
-It beckons visitors with its Southern Ohio hospitality and beautiful landscape all along the Hocking valley.
-In fact, very few destinations offer such a diverse mix of leisure activities and entertainment.
-There’s rock climbing, kayaking, skateboarding for the more adventurous.
-Then there’re historic sites, a scenic railway, 19 covered bridges, museums and cultural centers, more than 20 state parks and fun-filled festivals.
+Its Southern Ohio hospitality and beautiful landscape throughout the Hocking Valley beckons visitors.
+Very few destinations offer such a diverse mix of leisure activities and entertainment.
+There’s rock climbing, kayaking, and skateboarding for the more adventurous.
+Then there’re historic sites, a scenic railway, 19 covered bridges, museums, cultural centers, more than 20 state parks, and fun-filled festivals.

 Athens – it’s a magical place – whether it’s in Ohio or Greece!

 The enchanting capital of Greece has always been the birthplace of civilization and is the city with the most glorious history in the world.
-It is where democracy was born as well as most wise men of ancient times.
+It is where democracy and most wise men of ancient times were born.

-The most important civilization of ancient world flourished in Athens, Greece and is relived today through superb architectural masterpieces such as Acropolis of Athens.
+The most important civilization of the ancient world flourished in Athens, Greece, and is relived today through superb architectural masterpieces such as the Acropolis of Athens.

-Today it is the political, social, cultural, financial and commercial center of Greece.
-The climate is one of the best in Europe with mild winters and very hot summers, ideal for tourism.
+Today it is Greece’s political, social, cultural, financial, and commercial center.
+The climate is one of the best in Europe, with mild winters and very hot summers, ideal for tourism.

-Athens has always attracted peoples’ attention.
+Athens has always attracted people’s attention.
 During the 2004 Olympic Games, it proved that.
-The return of Olympic Games to its mother land was a great success.
+The return of the Olympic Games to its motherland was a great success.

 The capital is famous, more than any other European capital, for its nightlife.
 The options for entertainment satisfy all tastes.
-The famous bouzoukia are the leaders in Athenian entertainment.
+The famous bouzouki are leaders in Athenian entertainment.
 While theaters all around Athens offer a different type of entertainment.
 Athens is a divine city.
 Lend yourself to its magic.